 Through Dr. Aldridge’s leadership, she is fostering an innovation ecosystem in North Texas that will sustain life-changing medical advances for years to come.

-Helen H. Hobbs, M.D., is another example of a leading woman in our community whose work has resulted in years of medical progress and innovation.
+Helen H. Hobbs, M.D., is another example of leading women and girls in science in our community whose work has resulted in years of medical progress and innovation.

 Dr. Hobbs has a storied career as a geneticist.
 Her story began at UT Southwestern in the late 1980s, where she worked as a postdoctoral fellow in the molecular genetics lab of UT Southwestern scientists Drs.
 Michael Brown and Joseph Goldstein.
 The two scientists would later become Nobel Laureates for discovering the low-density lipoprotein (LDL) receptor, which controls the level of cholesterol in the blood and in cells.